Agile development of data science projects

 You can also link the Feature to the project's Azure Repos code repository by selecting Add link under the Development section.

-After you finish editing the Feature, select Save & Close.
+After you edit the Feature, select Save & Close.

-Under the Feature, you can add User Stories to describe major steps needed to finish the project.
+Under the Feature, you can add User Stories to describe major steps needed to complete the project.

 To add a new User Story to a Feature:

 On the Backlog tab, select the + to the left of the Feature.

 Give the User Story a title, and edit details such as assignment, status, description, comments, planning, and priority.